ABOUT THE AUTHOR

 Author, researcher, and clinical nutritionist, Dr. Zook studied applied enzymes under Dr. Howard F. Loomis, Jr., a student of the noted authority and pioneer in enzyme research, Edward Howell (1898-1995).
 Dr. Howell first recognized and delineated the supreme importance of food enzymes for human nutrition.

-Dr. Zook’s practical approach to teaching, from consults to health and wellness seminars and conferences, considers individual clients' nutritional needs rather than simply the symptoms.
+Dr. Zook’s practical approach to teaching, from consults to health and wellness seminars and conference with Secretary of State, considers individual clients' nutritional needs rather than simply the symptoms.
 She holds that health care practitioners imparting knowledge empower and motivate patients and clients to profitably assume responsibility for their level of wellness, whether in restoration or maintenance of optimum wellness.
-After all, the Latin root of "doctor" (doctore') means to teach.
+After all, the Latin root of "doctor" (doctore') means "to teach."
 And for decades this researcher has been at the forefront of nutrition science, teaching support of the divinely designed human body’s continual effort, chiefly in avoiding and removing toxins, and providing that which is vital for healing and maintaining optimum health, a lifestyle provided and designed by the Creator, and supported by sound science.

 When Dr. Zook received her calling to write Eatin’ After Eden she understood as never before, “My people perish for lack of knowledge...Do the most for the most.”
 Now in very active, advanced age, this resilient, persevering dynamo is being faithful to that calling round the world “to the most” rather than individual counseling.